 Along the entire path of the Mini Great Wall trail, there are signs and directories for finding all the rock formations around the Mini Great Wall.
-I pinned some of them on the map to show the location but I wasn’t able to find all of them.
-Here are rocks you will see:
+I pinned some of them on the map to show the location but couldn’t find all of them.
+Here are the rocks you will see:

 - Loaf Rock